Programs

 OPGx-NMNAT1

-OPGx-NMNAT1 is a gene augmentation therapy designed to halt functional deterioration in pediatric patients with retinal degenerative disease caused by mutations in the nicotinamide mononucleotide adenylyltransferase 1 (NMNAT1) gene.
+OPGx-NMNAT1 is a gene augmentation therapy designed to halt functional deterioration in pediatric patients with retinal degenerative disease caused by mutations in the nicotinamide mononucleotide adenylyltransferase 1 (NMNAT1) gene, which affects one in 432,000 people in the U.S.

 NMNAT1 is an enzyme required for regenerating an essential metabolite, nicotinamide adenine dinucleotide (NAD+), in cell nuclei.
 Photoreceptors, in particular, are highly vulnerable to loss of NMNAT1 function.
 Preclinical data in a mouse model exhibiting key features of the human disease demonstrated the potential for OPGx-NMNAT1 delivered via AAV to stabilize disease progression.